bwhitman/onsen/docs/index.md

 ![7](pics/7.jpg){:class="img-responsive" width="800px"}

 I bet you could make a really cool box for the Onsen Tamago Pro, out of cardboard or wood or even a shoebox you have lying around!
-Just make sure to unplug the power and USB before moving it around.
+Just make sure to unplug the power and USB whenever you're working on it.

 ## Usage